The mystery of the CPN master

 Article and photo by Kathy Dunker

-Discussions have taken place recently in Castle Pines North (CPN) regarding the responsibilities and the relevance of the Masters Association.
+Discussions have taken place recently in Castle Pines North (CPN) regarding the responsibilities and the relevance of the Castle Pines North Association (Master Associaion).
 Under the direction of Board President Steve Labossiere, this subject was addressed at the meeting on July 15 at the CPN Community Center.

 After discussion with attorneys about the possible dissolution of the Master Association, it was discovered that disbanding is a very expensive process.
 The requirements would include extensive legal documents along with a popular vote with a price tag somewhere in the vicinity of $100,000.